UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 ```
 You can add command line parameters to the `make` command, e.g. to get the
 Ricgraph *cutting edge* version, or to specify an installation path.
-Look in the [Makefile](../Makefile) for possibilities.
+Look in file *Makefile* for possibilities.
 Any variable defined
 in the Makefile can be used as `make` command line parameter.
-For an example, see the [Podman Containerfile](../Containerfile).
+For an example, see the Podman Containerfile in file *Containerfile*.

 Most often, you do not need to install the `make` command, but if you get a
 "command not found" error message, you need to install it using your Linux